CCMS-UCSD/GNPSDocumentation/docs/batchupload.md

 | CASNUMBER     | Chemical Abstracts Service compound identification number | N/A  |                                               | No  |
 | PI            | PI overseeing compound acquisition and analysis           | Required |                                           | Yes |

 It must be noted that filenames must match exactly to those users are uploading.
 Filenames must also be unique, and can only contain numbers, letters, hyphens, underscores, and periods.
-All fields for each row must hve some content, blank fields are unacceptable.
-Fields other than filename also **cannot** contain return carriages, spaces, or tabs.
+All fields for each row must have some content -- blank fields are unacceptable.
+Fields other than filename also **cannot** contain return carriages or tabs.

 ## Spectrum Upload

-Users will need to upload their files into gnps.
-To do this please refer to the upload documentation [here.](fileupload.md)
+Users will need to upload their files into GNPS.
+To do this please refer to the upload documentation [here](fileupload.md).

 ## Spectrum Addition to Library